onap/oparent-cia/demos/min/README.md

 You may choose to simply read through the tutorial or run the experiments, which is highly recommended.

-Eeach section will guide you through an experiment that demonstrates, in a tangible manner, the benefits of following each guideline.
+Each section will guide you through an experiment that demonstrates, in a tangible manner, the benefits of following each guideline.

 The expectation is that, with each experiment, you will gain insight into the value of the guideline.